 We can’t think of a more beautiful backdrop for a Christmas proposal than a space lit up with sparkling fairy lights.
 Get them to wrap up warm and make an adventure of finding the prettiest street – bonus points if it starts to snow (although obviously, that’s not entirely in your control…)

 7. Promise Ring Proposal

-If you know your other half will want to choose their own engagement ring, this solid gold promise ring necklace from Chupi could be the perfect placeholder for when you propose.
-It features a miniature engagement ring threaded onto a gold chain and will be a gorgeous token of your love until the big ring shopping trip.
+If you know your other half will want to choose their own engagement ring, this solid gold infinity ring necklace from Chupi could be the perfect placeholder for when you propose.
+It features a double circle design cast from a hawthorn twig and symbolizes your infinite love and happiness together.
+This gorgeous gold necklace will be a gorgeous token of your love until the big ring shopping trip.